calinus532/Diamond_Puzzle/README.md

 # Diamond_Puzzle
-Diamond_Puzzle is a game where you colect diamonds by beating puzzles to progres trough the game.
+Diamond_Puzzle is made in Greenfoot,you need Greenfoot to run it.